About us

 Dr Juliet Balfour

-Dr Juliet Balfour is a GP and a British Menopause Society (BMS) accredited advanced specialist and a member of its medical advisory council.
+Dr Juliet Balfour is a GP and a registered British Menopause Society (BMS) menopause specialist.
+She is a member of the BMS Medical Advisory Council.

 Michelle Griffin MB B Chir MRCOG DFSRH